Pennsylvania, Gloucestershire

 Pennsylvania is a small village in South Gloucestershire, England.
-It is situated on the A46 near the historic cities of Bristol (to the west) and Bath (to the south).
+It is situated on the A46 and is east of Bristol and north of Bath.

 Name origin

 The second part of the name, 'sylvania', comes from the Latin word for 'woodland', silva.
 The first part of the name, 'penn', likely comes either from the British (Celtic) word pen, meaning 'hill', or a personal name.